This Recipe includes

 There are also quite a variety of pork products added into the recipe, from sausages to pork bellies.
-In terms of what sausages, use fresh sausages such as the saussice de Toulouse.
+In terms of what sausages, use fresh sausages such as the saucisse de Toulouse or diots de Savoie.

 Now only the heartiest of French chefs attempt to make duck confit themselves.
-This is something that you can easily buy at a fine boulangerie (butcher shop), Whole Foods or on Amazon.
-With the duck confit also including duck fat, I confess it is not the healthiest of recipes.
-But everything in moderation!
+This is something that you can easily buy at a fine boucherie (butcher shop) or Whole Foods.

 A cassoulet is a meal in itself, but it has one big drawback: the lack of green.
 As an accompaniment, in France, it is usually served with a salad.
 My favorite is an arugula salad with cherry tomatoes, goat cheese, and a balsamic vinaigrette.

 What drinks to serve with it?

 As you may have guessed, a cassoulet should be served with wine.
 A local wine from the same area, around Languedoc and South-West France, should go well with this dish.

 Cassoulet is one of those recipes that does well the next day.
 It also does well frozen as long as you let it cool to room temperature before freezing.

 Let it cool, and then place in an airtight glass container.

 - 2 cans of drained white cannellini beans

 - 2 medium duck confit legs*